Skip to content

 Rhythm

-I don't work in steady eight-hour days.
+I don't work in identical eight-hour blocks.
 I never have.

 Most software asks too much of the user and gives too little back.

-There's a pattern I keep noticing.
 The most important product decisions rarely look like engineering decisions.
 When does something need an app, and when is it better as a WhatsApp flow with the right amount of friction?
-When do you add steps to create intent, and when do you delete them to create relief?
-Those choices decide whether something feels like software, or like your day got easier.
+When do you add a step to create intent, and when do you remove one to create relief?
+Those choices decide whether something feels like software or like your day got easier.

 That instinct guides how I build.
 Small, considered details over feature bloat.
 Slightly unexpected over safely predictable.
 Make the user the hero, not the product.